ludwigprager/aws-k8s/README.md

 }
 ~~~

-## 3. create user 'kops'
+## 3. assign policy to an AWS user
-and assign this user the 'kops-additional-policy'
+Assign a user the policy from step 2. and set this user's AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in 'init.sh'
-(or create a group 'kops', assign policy to group, assign user 'kops' to group 'kops')
+(or create a group, assign policy to group, assign user to group)

 # How to use this container
 Perform steps 1-3.
 Then, you need to make a few changes to the init.sh script:
-- set your AWS credentials
+- set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the user mentioned in step 3.
-- set the ARNs of the instance-profiles you created in step 1
+- set the variables -INSTANCE_PROFILE_NODE and -INSTANCE_PROFILE_MASTER to the instance-profiles' ARNs you created in step 1
-- set a unique name for the bucket in workdir/settings.sh
+- choose a unique name for MY_PROJECT since a bucket with that name will be created.
 ~~~
 . init.sh
 k8s $(realpath workdir/)